 If you are a new reporter using Dragon and Eclipse, this track will focus on things you didn't learn in school - the professional version of Eclipse including microphone and sound settings.

 If you are ready to upgrade to a CAT system but you're not sure where to start, you can lease the student version of Eclipse Vox while you learn!

-Realtime Voice Academy instructors will hold your hand and make that transition as painless as possible.
-Trying to learn everything in a one- or two-day seminar is virtually impossible.
-Now you can take on that elephant (or Dragon) one bite at a time.
-The Transitioning to Realtime Track includes 20 weeks of step-by-step Dragon training followed by Eclipse Vox training.
-Upon completion, you may be eligible for 20 hours of continuing education credits.
-Since all training is live, you can ask questions and get instantaneous help.
+Realtime Voice Academy instructors will hold your hand throughout the course so your transition will be easy and fun.
+Trying to learn everything from a book or a ten-hour seminar is virtually impossible.
+The Transitioning to Realtime Track includes 12 weeks of step-by-step Dragon training followed by basic and intermediate Eclipse Vox training.
+Upon completion, you may be eligible for 20 hours of NVRA or state continuing education credits.
+Since all training is live, you can ask questions as they arise and receive instantaneous help.

-Classes are on-site in Lawrenceville, Georgia, or online on Tuesdays at noon or 6:00 p.m. eastern time.
+Classes are on-site in Lawrenceville, Georgia, or online on Wednesdays at 6:00 p.m. eastern time.
 Classes range between two and three hours according to content.